Process

 Slurry-

-The cup and sprue structure can now enter into the slurry process.
+The cup & sprue structure can now enter into the slurry process.
 Slurry is a colloidal silica binder, fused silica, refractory materials , fused silica, water, polymers, wetting agents & anti-foam agents.
 The cup and sprue is dipped into the first coat of slurry.
 The first coat is the finest, encapsulating the smallest of details of the pattern.
 The subsequent slurry coats are more coarse.
 Multiple coats are built up around the cup and sprue to form a strong shell.
 The top of the cup is left open & not coated with slurry for the next step.

 Burnout-